Proof of Kitaev determinant trivialization conjecture: Proof of determinant trivialization theorem

-We would like to swap the positions of $d_{12}(U)$ and $d_{13}(V)$ in \eqref{eqn:det.alg.calc.first.factorization}, in order to cancel $d_{12}(U)^{-1}d_{13}(V)^{-1}$.
-This entails moving the elementary matrix factors of $d_{12}(U)$ past those of $d_{13}(V)$.
-Because of \eqref{eqn:Steinberg.commutator.123}, we will pick up some commutator terms of the form $e_{ik}(ST)$ or $e_{ki}(-TS)$ along the way.
-In general, a complicated collection of commutator terms will be acquired.
+We would like to swap the positions of $d_{13}(U)$ and $d_{12}(V)$ in \eqref{eqn:factorize.to.d.matrices}, in order to cancel $d_{13}(U)^{-1}d_{12}(V)^{-1}$.
+This entails moving the four elementary matrix factors in $d_{13}(U)$ past those of $d_{12}(V)$.
+Because of the Steinberg relation \eqref{eqn:Steinberg.commutator.123}, we will pick up a complicated collection of commutator terms of the form $e_{ik}(ST)$ or $e_{ki}(-TS)$.
+Fortunately, many of these terms will have trivial determinant, so they are ``redundant'' for the purposes of computing the determinant, because of the following easy lemma. \begin{lem} Let $W,W_0,W^\prime\in \GL_n(\mathcal{L})$ have determinant class product $WW_0W^\prime$.
+If $W_0$ is determinant class with trivial determinant, then